-In a pleated filter, the deeper the filter, the longer its pleats.
-The surface area of the filter that is used for filtering air is called the face area.
+In a pleated filter, the deeper the filter, the longer the pleats.
+Longer pleats mean more surface area of the filter that is used for filtering.
+The area of the filter used for filtering is called the face area.

 A filter with more face area is effectively a larger filter size.
-So this means that the filter will produce less pressure drop.
+So this means that a filter with a higher face area will produce less pressure drop.

 The pressure drop across an air filter will determine how negatively the filter affects airflow.
 Higher pressure drop = less airflow.

 The Air Conditioning Contractors of America assumes that the pressure drop across a filter is 0.10 in. w.c.
 However, one study found that actual pressure drops in home installations were on average 0.28 in. w.c.